-To serve as the scientific and educational resource of the CAP in hematopathology.
-To define and monitor the state of the art and emerging practices in hematopathology and contribute to the continuing education of laboratory professionals through critiques, publications, and participation in CAP educational programs.
-To maintain liaison with other CAP committees and where appropriate, with other organizations interested in hematopathology.
+To serve as the CAP's scientific and educational resource for hematopathology; to define, monitor, and promote state-of-the-art best practices in hematopathology; to contribute to the continuing education of pathologists and laboratory professionals through educational programs, critiques, and publications; and to maintain working relationships with other CAP committees and, where appropriate, with other organizations interested in hematopathology.

 |Time Commitment Requirements|

 |Number of face-to-face meetings||3|

 |Typical meeting days||TBD|